ewjay/fapiwiki/FAPI_Meeting_Notes_2021-10-06_Atlantic.rst

 ------------
 October 12-14, 2021

-Topics are mostly on Self-Sovereign Identity right now

-Mike J. is coordinating with organizers to allocate the second morning to do OIDF work.
+Some members will try to reserve evening or early morning session spots so other participants from Asia-Pac or Europe can attend.

 External Organizations (Dave/Nat)
 ===================================
 ISO/TC 68 (Nat/Dave)
 -----------------------------

-Nat has drafted a liaison statement and have distributed it to the liaisons committee.
+Nat has sent the liaison statement.

 Australia (Dima/Joseph)